core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Group Manager renews the OSCORE Security Context in the group (see {{sec-group-key-management}}).

 * The Group Manager provides a new Sender ID value to the endpoint that has experienced the wrap-around.
-Then, the endpoint derives a new Sender Context using the new Sender ID, as described in Section 3.2 of {{I-D.ietf-core-object-security}}.
+Then, the endpoint derives a new Sender Context using the new Sender ID, as described in Section 3.2 of {{RFC8613}}.

 Either case, same considerations from {{sec-group-key-management}} hold about possible retaining of stale Recipient Contexts.

 # The COSE Object # {#sec-cose-object}

-Building on Section 5 of {{I-D.ietf-core-object-security}}, this section defines how to use COSE {{RFC8152}} to wrap and protect data in the original message.
+Building on Section 5 of {{RFC8613}}, this section defines how to use COSE {{RFC8152}} to wrap and protect data in the original message.
 OSCORE uses the untagged COSE_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
 For Group OSCORE, the following modifications apply.

 ## Updated external_aad # {#sec-cose-object-ext-aad}